jseutens/DNS-versio-to-OVH/README.md

 # DNS-versio-to-OVH
-Copy your Versio DNS records to a text in a browser so you can copy past to OVH DNS text editor
+Copy your Versio DNS records to a text in a browser so you can copy paste to OVH DNS text editor